dafiti-group/data-and-analytics-training/laboratory/data-pipeline/LAB-pipeline.md

 sudo apt-get install git
 ```

-You also need to have an account in github platform, if necessary you can create your accont by clicking [here](https://github.com/join).
+You also need to have an account in github platform, if necessary you can create your account by clicking [here](https://github.com/join).

-I recomend you to use your commercial e-mail to register to github.
+I recommend you to use your commercial e-mail to register to github.

 ### Overview